wensontsai/recruit-final/README.md

 # Recruit
 Platform for tech-testing potential hires.
-Built with Node, React, Redux, Express, with MongoDB as data store.
+Built in Node, React, Redux, Express, with MongoDB as data store.

 ## DEVELOPMENT
 ### Setup